 These days many cesarean sections heal up well with a scar that is barely visible.
-However, the surgery leaves many other effects including numbness, discomfort and disconnection from the lower abdominals.
-The scar can often hold strong emotions as well.
+However, the surgery can also cause numbness, discomfort and disconnection from the lower abdominals.
+The scar often holds strong emotions as well.
 All births are a time of extreme vulnerability and deep transformation.
-Women’s birth scars are the symbols of their own rebirthing.
+Women’s birth scars contain their own rebirthing journey.

 In my private practice, I do a lot of birth scar massage.
 Through mindful attention and touch, I encourage scar tissue to break up so that the underlying tissues are free to move as they are meant to and receive healthy blood flow.
 Many women have not wanted to look at or touch their scars because of how much this brings to the surface for them.
 When we massage these areas, we process the emotions held there by giving voice to the feelings.
 Through working on both the physical and emotional layers, the scar tissue begins to melt.

 Aside from the more immediate physical and emotional impact of surgery, scar tissue can sometimes have far reaching and long term effects.

 A simple and highly effective at home treatment for scars is castor oil packs.
 Castor oil is derived from the castor seed and has been used as a healing remedy for centuries.
 Castor oil helps to decrease inflammation, pull out toxins in tissues and dissolve scar tissue.
 (By the way, you can use these treatments for any type of surgery or scar tissue in the body).

 Here’s how to make a castor oil pack: